shanikawm/PracticalMachineLearning/README.md

 dim(testing)
 [1]  20 160
 ```
 Data set having many parameters.
-So, we need to cleanse data
+So, we need to cleanse data set and select a set of features.

 ## Data cleansing
 Since testing set has less data we’ll try to cleanse the testing data set by selectins columns having complete data set